nagasudhirpulla/taming_python/blog/skills/flask_wtforms.md

 <hr/>

 * In this post we will learn how to use WTForms for efficient and easy forms management in Flask web applications.
-* WTForms also helps in writing less code and reducing the manual errors
+* WTForms also helps in writing less code and reducing the scope of manual errors while creating forms in flask

 ## Basic Form example with front-end validation
 * The below `server.py` is a simple flask server